-Set for release on November 10 independently, Probably Wrong, pulls back the curtain and reveals McCollum like never before.
-The 10-track LP, written after the dissolution of a long-term relationship, is equal parts introspective and transcendent.
-It’s also the most honest McCollum has ever been in song.
-There’s an inherent pain that bleeds through in the raw honesty of stunning songs including “I Can’t Breathe” (co-penned with Micky Braun of Micky & The Motorcars) and “Hell of a Year.”
-For McCollum, putting his most intimate thoughts and feelings to song is more of a welcome relief than an act of bloodletting.
+Probably Wrong (Nov.
+10, 2017), pulls back the curtain to reveal Parker’s depth of artistry.
+The 10-track LP, written after the dissolution of a long-term relationship, is equal parts self-flagellating and transcendent.
+It is also the most honest he has ever been in song.
+There’s an inherent pain that bleeds through in the raw transparency of stunning songs including “I Can’t Breathe” and “Hell of a Year.”
+For Parker, putting his most intimate thoughts and feelings to song is more of a welcome relief than an act of bloodletting.
 “I don’t talk about my feelings very often,” he notes.
-“I keep a lot of things in most of the time and I don’t want anybody else to have to deal with my shit.
-I just write songs instead.”
+“I keep a lot of things in most of the time, and I don’t want anybody else to have to deal with my stuff.
+So, I write songs instead.”

-In the wake of The Limestone Kid’s release and its lead single “Meet You in the Middle” finding success at regional radio, McCollum says “in the blink of an eye” his life drastically changed.
-The then-22-year-old went from a life of hanging out on his couch and passing his days strumming the guitar to traveling from one gig to the next.
-Not as a nobody, but rather a revered traveling musician with a fervent fanbase.
-McCollum always wanted to be a singer-songwriter but he admits he was caught a bit off guard by the buzz around Limestone Kid.
-“I was playing catch up for two years,” he says.
+In the wake of The Limestone Kid’s release, and its lead single “Meet You in the Middle” finding success at regional radio, McCollum says “in the blink of an eye” his life drastically changed.”
+The then-22-year-old went from a life goofing off with his buddies and passing his days strumming the guitar to traveling from one gig to the next, not as a “nobody,” but rather a revered traveling musician with a fervent fan-base.
+McCollum always wanted to be a singer-songwriter, but he admits he was caught a bit off guard by the buzz around Limestone.
+“I felt like I was playing catch up for two years,” he says.

 Singing such soul-baring songs is a decidedly therapeutic act for McCollum.
-“When the melody is so spot-on and it hooks me, everything that I have been bottling up or not talking about comes out.”
+“When the melody is so spot-on, and it hooks me, everything that I have been bottling up or not talking about comes out.”
 It’s why the singer says he lives to perform.
-“Next to the songwriting, the live show is most important,” he offers.
-Though, seeing as many of his gigs are rowdy, upbeat affairs, he says he searches for the right moments to pepper his set with more emotional numbers.
-“I’m constantly trying to find ways to make our live show better,” McCollum says.
-“And my confidence level keeps going up and up.
-Most of the time onstage I’m running around like I’m the man,” he adds with a laugh, “but I’m definitely not.”
+“Next to songwriting my live show is most important,” he offers.

 TX MusiC Scene

-Parker McCollum "High Above the Water" LIVE on the Texas Music Scene
+Parker McCollum "Probably Wrong" interview with Ray Benson on the Texas Music Scene

 Watch more videos